-Every year I spend nearly a thousand hours reading, discovering, analyzing, and testing strategies you can use to get a higher return on your investment into your body, mind, and spirit.
+Every year I spend over 1,000 hours reading, discovering, analyzing, and testing strategies you can use to get the most out of your body, mind, and spirit.

 I Approach Biohacking Differently

 I design plans uniquely tailored to upgrading your life as a high-achiever.
 Elevating your mental & physical performance one percent every day will make you an Outliyr in no time.

 I combine time-tested ancestral wisdom with the latest clinical research to deliver actionable insights that are decades ahead of conventional wisdom.